gwu-cs-advos/advos_book/doc/c00_title.md

 This document should be used as a guide to the class.
 It is not comprehensive enough to be a book, and is instead a painfully detailed outline.
+It is written to read more like (technically detailed) blog posts more-so than a book.
 We focus on providing a large number of references to enable the independent investigation of class issues.

 ## Class Organization